flowground/amazonaws-com-autoscaling-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteAutoScalingGroup
-### <p>Deletes the specified Auto Scaling group.</p> <p>If the group has instances or scaling activities in progress, you must specify the option to force the deletion in order for it to succeed.</p> <p>If the group has policies, deleting the group deletes the policies, the underlying alarm actions, and any alarm that no longer has an associated action.</p> <p>To remove instances from the Auto Scaling group before deleting it, call <a>DetachInstances</a> with the list of instances and the option to decrement the desired capacity.
-This ensures that Amazon EC2 Auto Scaling does not launch replacement instances.</p> <p>To terminate all instances before deleting the Auto Scaling group, call <a>UpdateAutoScalingGroup</a> and set the minimum size and desired capacity of the Auto Scaling group to zero.</p>
+<blockquote><p>Deletes the specified Auto Scaling group.</p> <p>If the group has instances or scaling activities in progress, you must specify the option to force the deletion in order for it to succeed.</p> <p>If the group has policies, deleting the group deletes the policies, the underlying alarm actions, and any alarm that no longer has an associated action.</p> <p>To remove instances from the Auto Scaling group before deleting it, call <a>DetachInstances</a> with the list of instances and the option to decrement the desired capacity.
+This ensures that Amazon EC2 Auto Scaling does not launch replacement instances.</p> <p>To terminate all instances before deleting the Auto Scaling group, call <a>UpdateAutoScalingGroup</a> and set the minimum size and desired capacity of the Auto Scaling group to zero.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_